pablobarrientos/funky/documentation/funky/org.funky.validation/-validation-n-e-l/index.md

 Custom implementation of Validation.
 ValidationNel is similar to Either but it will accumulate all errors on the left.

-An instance of `Either` is an instance of either Failure or Success.
+An instance of `ValidationNEL` is an instance of either Failure or Success.

 ### Types